Please report any broken links or trouble you might come across to the Webmaster.

 Tracy White

-Mount McKinley 77k Mount McKinley (AGC-7) underway in Sinclair Inlet off Puget Sound Naval Shipyard, Bremerton, WA., 21 August 1947
+Mount McKinley 77k USS Mount McKinley (AGC-7) underway in Sinclair Inlet off Puget Sound Naval Shipyard, Bremerton, WA., 21 August 1947

 Puget Sound Naval Shipyard photo NY8-1136 now in the collections of the US National Archives Seattle Branch.